 Allison Minto is a Connecticut-based artist and educator.
-She holds an M.F.A. in Photography from the Yale School of Art, where she was awarded the John Ferguson Weir Award.
+She holds an M.F.A. in Photography from the Yale School of Art, where she recieved the John Ferguson Weir Award.
 She also holds a B.A. in Journalism from Buffalo State College, New York.

 Currently based in New Haven, CT and acknowledges that indigenous peoples and nations, including Mohegan, Mashantucket Pequot, Eastern Pequot, Schaghticoke, Golden Hill Paugussett, Niantic, and the Quinnipiac and other Algonquian speaking peoples, have stewarded through generations the lands and waterways of what is now the state of Connecticut.
 I honor and respect the enduring relationship that exists between these peoples, nations and this land.